Great Falls, SC

 Average Travel Time

-Using averages, employees in Great Falls, SC have a N/A commute time (N/A minutes) than the normal US worker (N/A minutes).
+Using averages, employees in Great Falls, SC have a longer commute time (32.2 minutes) than the normal US worker (26.6 minutes).
 Additionally, 2.55% of the workforce in Great Falls, SC have "super commutes" in excess of 90 minutes.

 The chart below shows how the median household income in Great Falls, SC compares to that of it's neighboring and parent geographies.